 Arthritis

 Arthritis in pigs can be caused by bacterial infection.
-Above there are t images of .
-The image Meat inspectors and trimmers should avoid this as it causes the need for unnecessary trimming.
+Above there are two images of typical arthritic joints.
+The image on the right has had the joint opened releasing the infected synovial fluid which has run down the carcase contaminating healthy tissue.
+Meat inspectors and trimmers should avoid this as it causes the need for unnecessary trimming.

-If the infection is acute
+If the infection is acute with evidence of septicaemia (fever) the carcase will

-.
+look darker than normal

+internal organs will be inflamed.

-There may also be.
+There may also be petechial haemorrhage or inflammation of most serous membranes (polyserositis).

-The disposition in acute cases is that Chronic infections, may have multiple affected joints but if there is no evidence of septicaemia, or cachexia (wasting) then the affected parts should be trimmed and condemned with taken
+The disposition in acute cases is that the carcase and parts should be condemned.

+Chronic infections, may have multiple affected joints but if there is no evidence of septicaemia, or cachexia (wasting) then the affected parts should be trimmed and condemned with care taken not to release the infected synovial fluid.

-(PSE) also known as
+Pale soft exudate (PSE) also known as fish muscle